Qzername/Simplicity/README.md

 # Simplicity

-Simplicity is a graphics library for C# designed to be as straightforward as possible.
+Simplicity is a graphics library for C# designed to simplify drawing 2D and 3D objects on the screen while maintaining excellent modularity.

-The library minimizes the lines of code required to draw 2D/3D objects on the screen.
+The core is written in C++ in a way that makes it easy to add support for languages other than C#.
+In the (far) future, I plan to add support for more languages, such as Python.

 > [!WARNING]
 > This project is still a work in progress.
 Expect frequent changes between versions, bugs, and missing features.